 Note 7.
-Paycheck Protection Program Loan - On April 27, 2020, WLC (the "Borrower"), received a loan (the "Loan") from Eagle Bank in the amount of \$533,217 under the Paycheck Protection Program ("PPP").
-The PPP, established as part of the Coronavirus Aid Relief and Economic Security Act ("CARES Act"), provides for loans to qualifying businesses for an amount up to 2.5 times of the average monthly payroll expenses of the qualifying business.
-Under the terms of the PPP, the loan may be forgiven if the proceeds are used for qualifying expenses as described in the CARES Act, while maintaining payroll levels.
-Qualifying expenses include payroll, benefits, rent and utilities.
+Paycheck Protection Program Loan - On February 20, 2021, WLC (the "Borrower"), received a loan (the "Loan") from Eagle Bank in the amount of \$540,120 under the Paycheck Protection Program ("PPP").
+The PPP, established as part of the Coronavirus Aid Relief and Economic Security Act ("CARES Act"), provide for loans to qualifying businesses for an amount up to 2.5 times of the average monthly payroll expenses of the qualifying business.
+Under the terms of the PPP, the loan could be forgiven if the proceeds were used for qualifying expenses as described in the CARES Act, while maintaining payroll levels.
+Qualifying expenses included payroll, benefits, rent and utilities.